 The need for food pantry services at FPCY has grown from an average of 50 families a decade ago to 120 families per pantry today.
 Clients live in Yorktown, Mohegan Lake, Cortlandt Manor, Peekskill, Shrub Oak and other local communities.
 The FPCY pantry has seen a rise in families headed by elderly (often raising their grandchildren) and veterans.
 Most families include children.
 The change to Full Choice has been enthusiastically received by the food pantry clients.
 “This is so much better”, “this is great, because I don’t need canned vegetables this week”, “my family will be happy with this change” are some of the comments heard.
 And the new model has benefits for the pantry staff as well — with more opportunity to interact with clients, rather than focusing on the packing of bags – and beginning to learn what foods clients prefer, so that they can order more of those and less of the less popular items.

 The food pantry schedule can be found here (usually the 2nd and 4th Saturdays of each month).
 Clients need to bring a photo id each time they visit the pantry.

 In addition to food, a week’s supply of diapers is given to families with young children once a month.
 In August, the pantry distributes school supplies, and in December there is a “Toys for Tots” distribution.

 You can give online to the Food Pantry, or simply use the memo line on your check to designate funds to the Food Pantry.
 Cash donations are matched by the Food Pantry Trust.
-The pantry is always in need of donations of pasta, canned fruits and vegetables, and shelf-stable milk.
+The pantry is always in need of donations of pasta, dried beans, canned fruits and vegetables, and shelf-stable milk.